fullcalendar/fullcalendar-docs/_docs-v4/resource-data/resources-array.md

 });
 ```

 The `id` property is the most important because it allows [associating events with resources](resources-and-events).
-See the [Resource Object](resource-object) spec for a full list of fields.
+See [Resource parsing](resource-parsing) spec for a full list of fields.